When objects conservators design a treatment for a corroded sculpture, they often have to grapple with the issue of the artist’s intent.

 For instance, would Henry Moore at age 29, who made a sculpture with a shiny metallic surface, be in agreement with Henry Moore at 75, who, when interviewed about a treatment, stated that he quite liked the idea that surfaces went green, dry and streaky with time?

-An opportunity presented itself last week to do one of these rare interviews.
-Contemporary artist Al Farrow was at the museum to supervise the packing and transportation of his sculpture, The Spine and Tooth of Santo Guerro, 2007, which is going on loan to the di Rosa Art Preserve in Napa for the exhibition, Reconstructed World.
+Contemporary artist Al Farrow was at the museum to discuss his sculpture, The Spine and Tooth of Santo Guerro, 2007.
 A thought provoking sculpture, it is made of metal, bone, tooth and cloth.
 But what intrigues our visitors is that on closer inspection, they realize that the metal cathedral is in fact made of bullets, lead shot and revolver parts carefully welded together to form the edifice.

-Mr. Farrow and I talked about the construction of the sculpture, reviewed fragile areas and rationalized how best to handle the sculpture.
+Mr. Farrow and our conservators talked about the construction of the sculpture, reviewed fragile areas and rationalized how best to handle the sculpture.
 He also advised on how to get spare parts should they become necessary, and how to transport the sculpture safely.
-Our discussion segued into a conversation about the philosophy of warfare and how ironic it was that Mr. Farrow has now become a collector of war paraphernalia.
-During this process, I took photographs, made notes and even learned a few technical tricks.
+The discussion segued into a conversation about the philosophy of warfare and how ironic it was that Mr. Farrow has now become a collector of war paraphernalia.
+During this process, our conservators took photographs, made notes and even learned a few technical tricks.

-“Why this paint?”
-I asked Mr. Farrow.
+“Why this paint?” we asked Mr. Farrow.
 He explained that the pigment (color) in this paint was incredibly finely ground to make the surface of the model trains look very black by using only a thin layer of paint, which preserves surface details.
 If the pigment was not a finely ground, the paint would go on too thickly, and cover details of relief and texture on the models.
 Mr Farrow likes being able to put very thin layers of paint on his sculptures so that details are preserved while maintaining good pigment saturation, a quality that comes through clearly when viewing the surface of the metal base in The Spine and Tooth of Santo Guerro.
-If you would like to see for yourself, take a trip up to the di Rosa and explore their exhibition “Reconstructed World,” which runs April 30–June 4, 2011.